Cost of conflict: US War on Terror

 Because the wars have been financed almost entirely by borrowing, $185 billion in interest has already been paid on war spending, and another $1 trillion could accrue in interest alone through 2020.
 Federal obligations to care for past and future veterans of these wars will likely total between $600–$950 billion.
 This number is not included in most analyses of the costs of war and will not peak until mid-century.

 Results of the War in Afghanistan and Iraq

 While it was promised that the US invasions would bring democracy to both countries, Afghanistan and Iraq, both continue to rank low in global rankings of political freedom, with warlords continuing to hold power in Afghanistan with US support, and Iraqi communities more segregated today than before by gender and ethnicity as a result of the war.

 The human cost of conflict in the Philippines

 A study conducted by Amnesty International in 2008 measures the cost of conflict on a humanitarian scale.
-The report estimates a total of 120,000 deaths and a further 2 million displaced from the conflict in Mindanao over a period of 40 years.
-The report features individual accounts by some of the survivors of the conflict as well as aid workers and human rights activists and hence it takes a more qualitative approach to the costs.
+The report estimates a total of 120,000 deaths and a further 2 million displacements from the conflict in Mindanao over a period of 40 years.
+The report features individual accounts by some of the survivors of the conflict as well as aid workers and human rights activists, and hence it takes a more qualitative approach to the costs.